tonethar/IGME-430-Fall-2024/exercises/11-post-admin-page.md

 ## III.
 Test it

-- Go ahead and test the form by adding a hoot, and then clicking the "View all" button verify that the hoot has been added
+- Go ahead and test the form by adding a hoot, and then clicking the "See all the hoots!" button to verify that the hoot has been added

 ---